ecosia/ios-browser/README.md

 ### Add language translations

 - Make sure that all languages are translated in the transifex [web interface](https://app.transifex.com/ecosia/ecosia-ios-search-app/release_notestxt/) and found their way to `main`

+- Verify the translations in the Transifex-made PR

+- Squash and Merge the PR

+- The GitHub Action Workflow `Upload release notes to AppStore` will take care of the upload

+#### In case you need a manual update

 - Push via the update translation via `deliver` to the AppStore